bernedom/SI/README.md

   }
 ```

-The goal is to provide as many conversions and arithmetic operations with values of any of the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units) as possible with strong type safety at compile time.
+SI provides conversions and arithmetic operations with values of any of the [International System of Units](https://en.wikipedia.org/wiki/International_System_of_Units) with strong type safety at compile time.

-This is a learning project to figure out modern C++ user defined literals and probably some template and type-traits magic as well.

 ## State of implentation